These little teacup-sized dogs are great for people who live in small apartments.

 You will need to look long and hard to find one of these little dogs.
 When you do find one, make sure that it is an actual Ratshi Terrier.

-This means that it would be relatively easy for a dishonest breeder to tell you that a dog is something that it is really not.
+This means that it would be relatively easy for a dishonest breeder to tell you that a dog is something that is not.

 3 Little-known facts about Ratshi Terrier puppies